 In the event of an acute exacerbation of asthma or a severe asthma attack, orally or intravenously administered glucocorticoids may be required.
-However, glucocorticoids administered through systemic routes of administration (orally or intravenously, for example) are prohibited in-competition period.
-If an athlete participates in competitions during the use of medication, the athlete must have a valid therapeutic use exemption for the prohibited glucocorticoid treatment in question.
+However, glucocorticoids administered orally, rectally or injection are prohibited in-competition period.
+If an athlete who falls under the FINCIS’ discipline specific level determination participates in competitions during the use of medication, the athlete must have a valid therapeutic use exemption for the prohibited glucocorticoid treatment in question.
 If the glucocorticoid treatment has been discontinued out-of-competition during the washout period the concentration of the prohibited medicine may exceed the reporting limit of the doping sample during a competition.
 However, the athlete can apply for a therapeutic use exemption retroactively after the positive doping test result in accordance with the International Standard for Therapeutic Use Exemptions (if the athlete has not applied for it in advance) when a prohibited glucocorticoids has only been used out-of-competition within the washout period (but not in-competition period).
 In this case, it should be ensured in advance that the terms and conditions related to the granting of a therapeutic use exemption are fulfilled.
 The athlete should have medical file prepared and ready in case an application for retroactive TUE is necessary following doping test.
 The in-competition period starts on the day preceding the competition at 11:59 p.m., unless otherwise specified.

-*When administered intravenously or as tablets, the withdrawal period, i.e. the time between the last dosage and the competition, is seven days.
+*When administered intravenously or as tablets, the washout period, i.e. the time between the last dosage and the start of the in-competition period, is three days except for triamsinolone 10 days.

 Minimum requirements for medical records when applying for a therapeutic use exemption